-Defining core principles bring clarity to a hazy subject.
+Defining core principles brings clarity to a hazy subject.

 Developing a synthesis of relationship principles

 The literature on close relationships is dense, with several established models and a lot of experimental data.
 It's hard to put it all together.
-There is no single over-arching framework which synthesizes elements identified across multiple research-supported theoretical models.
+There is no single overarching framework which synthesizes the elements identified across multiple research-supported theoretical models.

-Scholars Finkel, Simpson and Eastwick (2017) set out to create an integrative perspective on the relationship literature with the goals of refining existing theories, generating new theories, and attempting to move relationship science forward by providing a framework which increases cohesion and reduce conflict among various models.
-(Warning: there will be jargon, hopefully worth it for folks who like things in plain English, though I've tried to keep it to what is necessary).
+Scholars Finkel, Simpson, and Eastwick (2017) set out to create an integrative perspective on relationship literature with the goals of refining existing theories, generating new theories, and attempting to move relationship science forward by providing a framework which increases cohesion and reduces conflict among various models.
+(Warning: There will be jargon; worth it, hopefully, for folks who like things in plain English, though I've tried to keep it to what is necessary).

 Presented here is a synopsis of their framework and findings.
-The authors review the existing literature, distilling down fourteen core principles of relationship function.
-The fourteen principles are grouped into four "sets" (see below) based on key organizing questions about what relationships are, how they work, what people bring to relationships as individuals, and how outside factors, such as culture, affect relationships.
+The authors review the existing literature, distilling it down to 14 core principles of relationship function.
+The 14 principles are grouped into four "sets" (see below) based on key organizing questions about what relationships are, how they work, what people bring to relationships as individuals, and how outside factors, such as culture, affect relationships.